Learning the dynamics of a one-dimensional plasma model with graph neural networks: Recovering known kinetic plasma processes

-For a system of $10^4$ sheets and $m=4$, we obtain $v_{0_m} = 486~ \delta\!\cdot\!\omega_p$ and $N_{\lambda_m} = 5\times 10^3$.
+For a system of $10^4$ sheets and $m=4$, we obtain $v_{0_m} = 486~ \delta\cdot\omega_p$ and $N_{\lambda_m} = 5\times 10^3$.
 The chosen velocity is considerably out of the training data range, therefore we expect the energy loss of the GNS to be slightly higher than the one observed for the training scenarios (as shown in~\fref{fig:energy_conservation}).
-Nonetheless, we will see that the GNS is still able to capture the macrophysics.
-Additionally, these (significantly) out-of-training distribution values allow us to once again highlight the potential of the GNS to achieve better energy conservation than the sheet model algorithm at comparable simulation time steps.
+Nonetheless, we observe that the GNS is still able to capture the relevant physics.